Dastangoi: History

 The skill of a Dastango lay in commanding the audiences attention at all times.
 To prevent an audience from flittering away at the slightest drop of intensity, the art demanded acting and performing skills that ranged from drama to dance to mime to performance art.
 Dastangos would also have extensive knowledge on warfare and politics, in order to craft stories that were thrilling and could engross the laymen just as well as rulers and courtiers with stories of political intrigue.
 Instances within Dastan-e-Amir Hamza describe battles with meticulous detail which reflects the storyteller's immense knowledge in weaponry, machinery and troop alignments.
 The Dastangos extensive use of this knowledge meant that storytellers would play an integral role within the court of kings.
 Dastangos were so popular that rulers competed with each other to entice and inveigle storytellers from their lands by promising greater rewards.
 For example, sources make mention of a faithful servant and storyteller that worked under Emperor Akbar named Inayat Allah Darbar Khan.
 Darbar Khan was the son of a renowned storyteller in the Safavid empire in Iran named Zain al-Abidin Takaltu Khan.
 Besides narrating stories to Akbar, Darbar Khan also acted as his political advisor and messenger.

 The early dastango's told tales of magic, war and adventure, and borrowed freely from other stories such as the Arabian Nights, storytellers such as Rumi, and storytelling traditions such as the Panchatantra.
 From the 14th century, Persian dastangois started focusing on the life and adventures of Amir Hamza, the paternal uncle of the Islamic prophet Muhammad.
 The Indian stream of dastangoi added storytelling elements such as aiyyari (trickery) to these tales.

 the Indian Rebellion of 1857, during which several artists, writers and dastangos moved from Delhi to Lucknow.
-In Lucknow, dastangoi was popular across all classes, and was regularly performed at diverse locations including chowks (city squares), private households, and afeem khana (public opium houses).
+In Lucknow, dastangoi was popular across all classes, and was regularly performed at diverse locations including chowks (city squares), private households, and afīm khāna (public opium houses).
 "It became so popular among opium addicts that they made listening to stories an important element of their gatherings," wrote Ansari.
 "The prolonged intoxication and prolonged stories narrated by professional story-tellers was mostly combined.
 Each afeem khana had its own story-teller to entertain the clients; whereas, among the rich, every household used to appoint a dastango as a member of its staff."
-According to Abdul Halim Sharar, the noted author and historian of nineteenth century Lucknow, the Art of dastangoi, was divided under the following headings:"War", "Pleasure, "Beauty", "Love" and "Deception".
+According to Abdul Halim Sharar, the noted author and historian of nineteenth century Lucknow, the Art of dastangoi, was divided under the following headings: "War", "Pleasure, "Beauty", "Love" and "Deception".